RIAPS/riaps-integration/README.md

 # To Setup RIAPS Development Environment

-- Setting up the RIAPS host development environment (Linux VM) can be found in the riaps-x86runtime folder.
+- Setting up the RIAPS host development environment (Linux VM) can be found in [riaps-x86runtime](riaps-x86runtime/README.md).
-- Creating a RIAPS Beaglebone Black SD Card Image can be found in the riaps-bbbruntime folder.
+- Creating a RIAPS Beaglebone Black SD Card Image can be found in [riaps-bbbruntime](riaps-bbbruntime/README.md).

 # Integration Testing